 - Offer education, training and opportunities for research study in the history of women's education

 - Foster an active research climate promote seminars, reading groups and conferences disseminate research findings to a range of appropriate audiences, including the professional.

 Tuesday 4 April 2017: Developing and using intellectual histories in research in education

 A free public talk by Prof. Helen Gunter, Professor of Educational Policy and Sarah Fielden Professor of Education in The Manchester Institute of Education, University of Manchester.
 Timings: 17.00 - 19.00.
 For more information and booking details, visit our Public Events Calendar.

 Alumni Voices: The Changing Experience of Higher Education by Dr Stephanie Spencer, Dr Andrea Jacobs and Dr Camilla Leach offers an insight into how the higher education community has changed over the decades.
 The book explores new ways of writing histories of HE, ways that focus on the day-to-day experience and reflection on those who lived and worked in an institution.
-From King Alfred's College, briefly University College Winchester, today's modern institution is the University of Winchester.
+From King Alfred's College and briefly University College Winchester, today's modern institution is the University of Winchester.
 Alumni Voices provides a way of exploring educational change and community evolution by way of lived experience.
 Winchester University Press 2015.
+Order your copy HERE.